eli64s/STREAM-ON/README.md

 ## 📍Overview

-STREAM-ON is a repository for building real-time data processing apps with PyFlink.
+FlinkFlow is a repository for building real-time data processing apps with PyFlink.

 ## 🔮 Feautres